 In Matter of Hudson, 105 N.E.3d 1089 (Ind.
-2018), "Defendant" was charged and tried with four counts of child molesting based on accusation of Defendant's stepchildren.
-Respondent was the deputy prosecuting attorney trying this case.
-Nearly a week before trial, Respondent interviewed one of the Defendant's stepchildren, who admitted he had lied regarding Count II at the request of his biological father.
+2018), Respondent, a deputy prosecuting attorney in Porter County, was prosecuting "Defendant" who was charged with four counts of child molesting based solely on statements made by the Defendant's stepchildren to the police, there was no physical evidence.
+Nearly a week before trial, Respondent interviewed one of the stepchildren.
+In the interview, the child admitted he had lied regarding Count II at the request of his biological father.
 Although Respondent believed the Defendant's stepchild had lied about the Count II allegations, Respondent did not drop the charge at any point.
 During trial, Respondent avoided asking about Count II during direct examination.
 Ultimately, the truth was revealed at trial, and the trial court addressed Respondent's failure to disclose the stepchild's recantation.

 The Disciplinary Commission brought several charges against the Respondent, and although Respondent conceded to a violation of Rule 3.8(a), she sought review of the hearing's officer conclusions that she violated Rule 3.8(d) and 8.4(d).
-The Court held that because the Respondent did not give any indication that Count II was being abandoned she had violated Rule 3.8(a).
-Additionally, the Court held that Rule 3.8(d) requires Respondent to have disclosed the stepchild's recantation to the defense as it was information that tends to negate the guilt of the accused.
-The court also held that the Respondent had violated Rule 8.4(d) because her conduct was prejudicial to the administration of justice.
-As a result of the Respondent's conduct the Court imposed an eighteen month suspension without automatic reinstatement.
+The Court held that because the Respondent did not give any indication that Count II was being abandoned, she had violated Rule 3.8(a).
+Additionally, the Court held that Rule 3.8(d) required Respondent to disclose the stepchild's recantation to the defense as it was information that tends to negate the guilt of the accused.
+The Court also held that the Respondent had violated Rule 8.4(d) because her conduct was prejudicial to the administration of justice.
+As a result of the Respondent's conduct, the Court imposed an eighteen month suspension without automatic reinstatement.